janelia-arduino/TMC2209/README.md

 The UART serial interface may be used for tuning and control options, for diagnostics, and for simple velocity commands.

 The step and direction interface may be used for real-time position, velocity, and acceleration commands.
-The step and direction signals may be synchronized with the step and direction signals to other TMC2209 chips for coordinated multi-axis motion.
+The step and direction signals may be synchronized with the step and direction signals to other stepper drivers for coordinated multi-axis motion.

 ## UART Serial Interface